elaewin/learning_journal/lj_code201_day7.md

 * Read over variable and function names the next day and make sure that they still make sense.
 * Make a new branch for weekly project code for each day's lecture to practice more branching/merging--and try to remember to ONLY TAKE NOTES about things I want to change/remove/think about.
 Trying to make changes based on examples leads to a) fucked up code, and/or b) missing bits of lecture.
+* ManBearPig (Content) as mnemonic to keep the CSS box model straight.